cenidetiot/OCB.jsLibrary/README.md

-# OCB.jsLibrary
+# FIWARE OCB - sender

 ## What is ocb-sender?
+***

-> ocb - sender is a npm module that handle a NGSI Object for them transportation to FIWARE Orion Context Broker.
+ocb - sender is a npm module that handle a NGSI Object for them transportation to FIWARE Orion Context Broker.
 Makes easy send context information to Fiware Ecosystem
+***
 ## Install
-***

 ```
 npm install ocb-sender
 ```
 ## Basic Usage
-***

 ### Configuration to the connection with the Context Broker.

 ```